OmegaZerg/PetTrack/README.md

 # PetTrack
 App to help track and manage pets!
-An overview of features are listend below.
+An overview of features are listed below.

 ## Select from multiple pet profiles
  - Ability to manage each pet profile that is created (CRUD)